-The park operates major visitor use areas at Flamingo, Shark Valley, Everglades City, and Chekika, and oversees three concessions operations.
+The park operates major visitor use areas at Flamingo, Shark Valley, and Everglades City, and oversees three concessions operations.
 Infrastructure requires extensive short-term maintenance, as well as long-term upgrades.
 The park has 82 miles of surfaced roads, 160 miles of trails, two campgrounds, 48 backcountry campsites, and two fee collection stations.

-The park remains one of the most ecologically complex parks in the nation and is unique in that it has an unprecedented three international treaty designations.
-It is home to over 1,000 species of plants, 400 species of birds, and two rare orchids, and is a refuge for 14 threatened and endangered species.
+The park remains one of the most ecologically complex parks in the nation and is unique in that it has an unprecedented four international treaty designations.
+It is home to approximately 750 native plant species, 61 of which are considered critically imperiled in south Florida, and hosts 39 species of orchids of which 12 species are critically imperiled.
+Over 360 species of birds have been found in the park.
 Florida Bay, making up about 40 percent of the Park area, is continuing to experience dramatic changes, including alterations between hypo- and hyper-salinity, increased turbidity, seagrass die-offs, and persistent and increasing spreads of algae blooms.
-Exotic plants have and are continuing to replace native plant communities in ENP and adjacent natural areas.
-Exotic animals, particularly reptiles, have become a major natural resource management issue for ENP.
+Exotic plants have and are continuing to replace native plant communities in the park and adjacent natural areas.
+Exotic animals, particularly reptiles, have become a major natural resource management issue for the park.